Ayms/bitcoin-transactions/README.md

 Unlike bitcoin-cli this modules allows you to manage your fees too, do not go below ~1 satoshi per byte for the network fees or your transaction will not be accepted by the network

-There are development fees of ~1.5% (with a minimum of 0.00017000) that are added to each transaction that you broadcast, of course the fees apply only when your broadcasted transaction to the network is included in a block, no fees apply to create/test your transactions
+There are development fees of ~6.25% (with a minimum of 0.00017000 and 12.5% for BTCP segwit) that are added to each transaction that you broadcast, of course the fees apply only when your broadcasted transaction to the network is included in a block, no fees apply to create/test your transactions

 If you don't like the dev fees then please do not use this module but please realize that you can adjust the network fees to compensate

 This module is not trivial at all, the bitcoin protocol and formats do not make things easy, it is not recommended (neither authorized by the license) to try to modify anything, if you send wrong transactions to the network at best you will be immediately banned by the nodes for one day and at worse you could send transactions that could spend your funds at a wrong place

-<b>Please note that due to rounding issues there is always a satoshi floating around that will go to the network, this is a minor issue that we will not correct in order not to change all of our test vectors</b>
+<b>Please note that due to rounding issues there is always a satoshi floating around that will go to the network, this is normal</b>

 Should this project be funded we will remove the dev fees and put it fully open source